Gorkha National Liberation Front: Early history

 A contributing factor to the push for an independent Gorkhaland beyond ethnic identity was an economic downturn brought on by corruption and mismanagement of resources in the Darjeeling region by the Indian government during post colonial rule.
 Although the region was recognized as having several valuable resources such as tea, lumber and tourism, misappropriation led to long periods of economic hardship.
 These circumstances of economic uncertainty mixed with ethnic identity conflicts made the region a potential site for unrest.
 Other political parties have also supported actions or conflicts by Gorkhaland movement members like the GNLF, such as the Kamtapur Progressive Party.
 The instability also leads to uncertainty pertaining to potential conflict between people living in the Hills and people living in the Plains.
-This uncertainty is especially relevant when considering the differences in language and ethic orientation in those separate spaces.
+This uncertainty is especially relevant when considering the differences in language and ethnic orientation in those separate spaces.

 During the 1980s, the GNLF led an intensive and often violent campaign for the creation of a separate Gorkhaland state in the Nepali-speaking areas of northern West Bengal (Darjeeling, Dooars and Terai).
 The movement reached its peak around 1985–1986.
 On 22 August 1988, the GNLF, under Subhash Ghisingh, signed the Darjeeling Hill Accord, which created the Darjeeling Gorkha Hill Council (DGHC) in exchange for the GNLF giving up its demand for Gorkhaland.